fmaskari/Getting-Cleaning-Data/CodeBook.md

 ##Description of the variables in the tidy.txt file

 General description of the file:
-*Dimensions is 180x48
+- Dimensions are 180x48
-*Each observation is composed of the average of the means and standard deviations of each measurement for each subject and activity
+- Each observation is composed of the average of the means and standard deviations of each measurement for each subject and activity
-*Variables are listed below
+- Variables are listed below

 ###subjects
 ID number of each subject performing the various activities.
 Ranges from 1-30, each number representing one of the 30 volunteers who did the study.
 Class: integer